 Bench time is simply hours that are worked that aren’t billable to a project.
 This could mean there isn’t enough work, skills and experience are lacking, the workforce hasn’t been delegated properly, or an error in the current workforce plan has led to people “falling through the cracks.”
 Tens of thousands of dollars have been lost within weeks simply because of mislabeled job titles in a spreadsheet.
 Bench time is unavoidable in most cases, but you can minimize it.
 Better construction workforce management practices can ensure that your teams are optimized for success.

 In the case that skills and experience are lacking, use this time to train or provide the experience needed to utilize people later down the road, at even better rates.

 Bridgit Bench is better construction workforce management software.
 It was built for construction and allows you to effectively track your workforce’s experience and skills while providing the clarity you need to find the right people for the right project.
 It provides visualizations and reporting that spreadsheets simply can’t.
 Leading general contractors across North America are better utilizing their teams with Bridgit Bench.
-Get an in-depth look at all the benefits Bridgit Bench provides or check out our manpower meetings video.
+Get an in-depth look at all the benefits Bridgit Bench provides.
 Also, find out about the latest news and updates for Bridgit’s new investment ventures.